How to Choose a Business Structure in Florida

 Corporation

-The critical difference between corporations and LLCs for asset protection is how personal creditors can reach the owner’s interest.
-A creditor of a shareholder can levy and sell the shareholder’s corporate stock to satisfy a judgment.
-There is no charging order limitation for corporate stock.
-This means a personal creditor can become a shareholder of the corporation, attend meetings, and vote on corporate matters.
+The critical asset protection difference between corporations and LLCs is how personal creditors reach the owner’s interest.
+A creditor of a shareholder can levy and sell corporate stock to satisfy a judgment.
+There is no charging order limitation.
+The creditor becomes a shareholder, can attend meetings, and can vote on corporate matters.
 For business owners concerned about personal creditor exposure, the LLC’s charging order protection makes it the stronger structure.

 S Corporation Election

-An S corporation is not a separate entity type.
-It is a tax election available to both LLCs and corporations that meet certain requirements, including having no more than 100 shareholders, only one class of stock, and no nonresident alien shareholders.
+An S corporation is a federal tax election, not a separate entity type.
+Both LLCs and corporations can make the S election if they meet the requirements: no more than 100 shareholders, only one class of stock, and no nonresident alien shareholders.

 The S election eliminates double taxation by passing income through to shareholders’ personal returns.
-For owner-employees, the S election can reduce self-employment tax because only the owner’s salary is subject to employment taxes, while distributions above a reasonable salary are not.
+For owner-employees, it can reduce self-employment tax because only the owner’s salary is subject to employment taxes, while distributions above a reasonable salary are not.
 The comparison of S corporations and LLCs addresses this tax distinction in detail.

 An LLC that elects S corporation tax treatment retains its LLC legal characteristics, including charging order protection.
 A corporation that makes the S election retains its corporate legal characteristics, including the vulnerability of shareholder stock to creditor levy.
-For this reason, business owners who want both the self-employment tax benefits of an S election and the creditor protection of a charging order should form an LLC and elect S corporation tax treatment rather than forming a corporation.
+Business owners who want both the self-employment tax benefits of an S election and the creditor protection of a charging order should form an LLC and elect S corporation tax treatment rather than forming a corporation.

 Comparing the Structures

-The Florida asset protection overview discusses how entity selection fits within a broader asset protection strategy that may include statutory exemptions, trust planning, and offshore structures.
+Entity selection is one part of a broader asset protection strategy that may include statutory exemptions, trust planning, and offshore structures depending on the owner’s total exposure and asset base.